 Did you know a sex toy could have a product “ecosystem”?
 This one does.

 One of the other things that sets the genuine Fleshlight apart from similar products is the fact that the Fleshlight is supported by an entire ecosystem of accessories.
 There is no excuse, short of being strapped for cash, for boring masturbation or sex-toy play with a partner as long as this company is in business.
-They have furniture-like objects called “mounts” (NSFW) that can hold the Fleshlight in a variety just-so positions perfect for humping.
+First, there is the expensive but really immersive and exciting Fleshlight Launch that will provide the motion for you and sync to adult content, even VR—read the Fleshlight Launch Review.
+They have furniture-like objects called “mounts” that can hold the Fleshlight in a variety just-so positions perfect for humping.
 There is a shower mount with a suction-cup base for sticking it to the wall of your shower…for shower humping.
 And some sort of Bluetooth attachment for virtual humping.